As a parent seeking child therapy services, sometimes you can be so close to the situation, it's hard to see clearly.

 Once a picture is starting to form, your therapist will meet with you to discuss observations and devise a plan with you about how to move forward.

-Your therapist will regularly use the art process with your child to understand what is occurring in their world, as long as this is a modality that is helpful to your child.
+Your therapist may use the art and play with your child to understand what's occurring in their world, as long as these are modalities that are helpful to your child.
 Usually, this is a little more engaging for your child than sitting on a couch answering 20 questions!

 **It is our practice to involve you regularly in your child's treatment.
 If your child is older than 5, this may include scheduling a parent check in session every 4-6 weeks outside of your child's session or checking in with you for a short time during your child's session, depending on what your therapist determines is indicated.